-The lower back stretches featured in the video above are great for relieving back pain and tightness.
+The lower back stretches featured in the video above are great for providing relief from lower back pain after running.

-Before you plough straight into the different exercises though, it’s important for me to mention that there are of course numerous different potential causes for the tightness and pain in your back.
+Before you jump straight into the different exercises though, it’s important for me to mention that there are of course numerous different potential causes for the tightness and pain in your back.

 It’s important that if you’re regularly experiencing lower back pain and stiffness, that you get a physical therapist to assess your back and determine the root cause.